openindus/oi-firmware/docs/source/get_started/arduino_example.rst

 Espressif libraries
 *******************

-You can also find libraries written with esp-idf framework on the `ESP-IDF components website <https://components.espressif.com/>`_.
+You can also find libraries written with the ESP-IDF framework on the `ESP-IDF components website <https://components.espressif.com/>`_.
-These libraries can be added to the project using `ESP-IDF Component manager <https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/api-guides/tools/idf-component-manager.html>`_.
+These libraries can be added to the project using the `ESP-IDF Component manager <https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/api-guides/tools/idf-component-manager.html>`_.